elwayman02/ember-cli-opinionated/README.md

 `ember g ember-cli-opinionated`

 This will execute the included blueprint, setting up your app for the win!
+If you want to enhance your app configuration with some additional awesomeness, simply say yes to the first question to fill out a short questionnaire that will allow us to improve your app even more.

 Once you have installed this package, you will need to go through some minor setup to begin utilizing the included addons.
 Your app should be fully operational in the meantime, but the addons won't be usable until setup is completed.